muquit/privategpt/markdowns/install_python_modules.md

 - ❌ It may work but not tested with Python versions below 3.12

-If you use [homebrew](https://brew.sh/) and if it installed python 3.13, do the following (this is the procedure on a Mac M2):
+If you use [homebrew](https://brew.sh/) and if it installed python 3.13, do the following (this is the procedure on a Mac M2).
+Please note, this is my suggestion, you decide if you want to do it or not.
+If you need Python 3.13, you might not want to do that.

 - Check if python3.13 is installed
 ```